aherbert/gdsc-smlm/docs/model_plugins.rst

 Score Filter
 ------------

 Scores a filter against a set of benchmark fitting results.
+This uses the same filter scoring analysis performed in the ``Benchmark Filter Analysis`` plugin (see section :numref:`%s <model_plugins:Benchmark Filter Analysis>`).
+The parameters to score the filter are the same as those used for the ``Benchmark Filter Analysis`` plugin.
+There are fields to configure the input filter.
+The main text field in the dialog is used to specify a filter using an XML description.
+The field will be populated with the current best filter from any benchmark analysis.
+Thus the plugin can be used to assess the effect that small changes to the optimum filter will have on the results.

-This documentation is in progress.
+When the plugin executes the results are output to the same results tables as the ``Benchmark Filter Analysis`` plugin.

 .. index:: !
 Doublet Analysis